Karen Neri, JD, MA

 My Ideal Client

+I love supporting individuals develop a deep relationship with themselves and to strengthen their emotional bond with loved ones.
 If you are struggling with communication or lack of intimacy in your relationship, it can be very painful, and can leave you feeling unseen, unheard, rejected or inadequate.
-I can help you navigate these relational struggles, emotionally connect with your loved one, and find healing to your pain.
-I am currently accepting clients for couples or relationship therapy.
-If you have questions, please feel free to send me an email.
+I can help you navigate these relational struggles, emotionally connect with your loved one(s), and find healing to your pain.

 My Approach to Helping